 - Pass the ARTI certification examination which has a theory and a practical section.
 70% is required in both sections to pass the examination.

 This process is designed to ensure the highest standard of professional care for the patient.

-How does an ARTC differ from a physiotherapist?
+How does an CAT differ from a physiotherapist?

-The differences between an ARTC and a Physiotherapist arise from the different training and backgrounds of the two professions.
-Physiotherapy is a broad based health care profession that not only addresses musculoskeletal care of the physically active but also divides its attention among a number of diverse medical fields, including oncology, obstetrics, gynecology, pediatrics, rheumatology, respiratory and neurological illnesses and burn injury.
+The differences between an CAT and a Physiotherapist arise from the different training and backgrounds of the two professions.
+Physiotherapy is a broad-based health care profession that not only addresses musculoskeletal care of the physically active but also divides its attention among a number of diverse medical fields, including oncology, obstetrics, gynecology, pediatrics, rheumatology, respiratory and neurological illnesses and burn injury.

 - Pre match; Soft tissue work, taping, functional fitness testing.